Brigitte Bardot: Politics and legal issues

 During the 2008 United States presidential election, Bardot branded Republican Party vice-presidential candidate Sarah Palin as "stupid" and a "disgrace to women".
 She criticized the former Alaskan governor for her stance on global warming and gun control.
 She was further offended by Palin's support for Arctic oil exploration and by her lack of consideration in protecting polar bears.
 On 13 August 2010, Bardot criticised American filmmaker Kyle Newman for his plan to produce a biographical film about her.
 She told him, "Wait until I'm dead before you make a movie about my life!" otherwise "sparks will fly".

-In 2014, Bardot wrote an open letter demanding the ban in France of shechita, describing it as "ritual sacrifice".
-In response, the European Jewish Congress released a statement saying “Bardot has once again shown her clear insensitivity for minority groups with the substance and style of her letter...She may well be concerned for the welfare of animals but her longstanding support for the far-Right and for discrimination against minorities in France shows a constant disdain for human rights instead.”

-In 2015, Bardot threatened to sue a Saint-Tropez boutique selling items featuring her face.
-In 2018, Bardot expressed support for the yellow vests movement.
+In 2014, Bardot wrote an open letter demanding the ban in France of Jewish ritual slaughter shechita.
+In response, the European Jewish Congress released a statement saying "Bardot has once again shown her clear insensitivity for minority groups with the substance and style of her letter...She may well be concerned for the welfare of animals but her longstanding support for the far-right and for discrimination against minorities in France shows a constant disdain for human rights instead."
+In 2015, Bardot threatened to sue a Saint-Tropez boutique for selling items featuring her face.
+In 2018, she expressed support for the Yellow vests protests.